2021–22 Dallas Mavericks season

 The 2021–22 Dallas Mavericks season was the 42nd season of the franchise in the National Basketball Association (NBA).
 For the first time since 2007–08, Rick Carlisle would not be the head coach of the Mavericks, as he announced his departure from the team on June 17, 2021.
 It was the first season since 2004–05 without long-time general manager Donnie Nelson, as he announced his departure from the team on June 17, 2021, a day prior to Rick Carlisle's mutual parting with the Mavs.
 Carlisle and Nelson were part of the Mavs' 2010–11 championship squad, with Nelson being part of the 2005–06 team that made the Finals that year.
 On June 28, 2021, the Mavericks hired former player and championship member Jason Kidd as their new head coach.

-In the playoffs, the Mavericks defeated the Utah Jazz in six games in the first round winning their first playoff series since their 2011 championship run.
-The Mavericks then upset the top-seeded Phoenix Suns in seven games in the Conference Semifinals, but lost to the eventual champion Golden State Warriors in five games in the Conference Finals.
+In the playoffs, the Mavericks defeated the Utah Jazz in six games in the first round, winning their first playoff series since their 2011 championship run.
+The Mavericks then upset the top-seeded Phoenix Suns in seven games in the conference semifinals, but lost to the eventual champion Golden State Warriors in five games in the conference finals.

 Draft

-The Mavericks had no picks in this years draft after trading their two choices away.
+The Mavericks had no picks in this year's draft after trading their two choices away.